bornagainraj7/recommendation-system/README.md

     2. Building a recommendation system
     3. Improving the recommendations using the sentiment analysis model
     4. Deploying the end-to-end project with a user interface

+The recommendation system with Flask app is hosted on https://recommendation-system-c25.herokuapp.com/